RLOpenCatalyst/catdocs/Catalyst/source/workzone.rst

 * Select **Deploy app during Bootstrap** checkbox

-* On selecting checkbox all Repository details will autopopulate and the latest version will be always selected. [**Note:** If u select previous version also by default it will take latest version]
+* On selecting checkbox all Repository details will autopopulate and the latest version will be always selected. [**Note:** If you select previous version also by default it will take latest version]

  .. image:: /images/deployApp.png

+* If you want to specify the URL at which the application is running, specify the URL in the format **http://$host:3001**

 * Click on Next button